Chart Color Schemes

 Residential development activity is lower than average in Brighton according to AreaSearch's national comparison of local real estate markets

-Brighton has averaged approximately 30 new dwelling approvals per year.
-Over the past five financial years, from FY21 to FY25, around 150 homes were approved, with an additional seven approved so far in FY26.
-On average, about 1.9 people have moved to the area for each dwelling built over these years, indicating balanced supply and demand, creating stable market conditions.
-However, this has accelerated recently to 5.2 people per dwelling over the past two financial years, suggesting increasing demand and tightening supply.
+Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Brighton has averaged around 30 new dwelling approvals per year.
+Between financial years FY21 and FY25, approximately 150 homes were approved, with a further 12 approved so far in FY26.
+On average, 1.8 people have moved to the area per dwelling built over these five years, indicating balanced supply and demand, creating stable market conditions.
+However, this has accelerated to 5.1 people per dwelling over the past two financial years, suggesting increasing demand and tightening supply.

-New homes are being constructed at an average expected cost of $680,000, reflecting a focus on the premium segment with upmarket properties.
-This year alone, there have been $968,000 in commercial approvals, demonstrating Brighton's residential nature compared to Greater Brisbane, where development activity is comparable per person, maintaining market balance consistent with the broader area.
-Nationally, however, Brighton's development activity is below average, reflecting its maturity and possible planning constraints.
-All recent developments have comprised standalone homes, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+New homes are being constructed at an average expected cost of $680,000, reflecting a developer focus on the premium segment with upmarket properties.
+This year alone, there have been $968,000 in commercial approvals, demonstrating Brighton's residential nature compared to Greater Brisbane.
+Despite comparable development activity per person, Brighton shows lower-than-average national figures, indicating maturity and possible planning constraints.
+All recent development has comprised standalone homes, maintaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.

 Frequently Asked Questions - Development